-2.42.
+2.47.
 It is an increasingly challenging environment to recruit and retain planners, in particular senior and principal planners.
 Sevenoaks District Council is a Platinum Award winning Investors in People employer since January 2016, the first council and public sector employer to be accredited with this award, which has proved to be a valuable tool in retaining and attracting high quality staff, alongside flexible working arrangements.
 The Council is proactive in its approach to recruiting, for example the creation of a specific recruitment video and supporting internal movement.
-The Council also offers training opportunities, such as apprenticeships and university schemes.
+The Council also offers training opportunities, such as apprenticeships and university schemes and has developed a 'career grade' scheme to promote career progression.